Tehran intensifies attacks on Gulf energy facilities after Israel hits Iranian gas field

 Iran executes 3 men detained during January protests

-Iran’s judiciary announced Thursday the execution of three men detained in January’s nationwide protests, the first such sentences known to have been carried out.
+Iran announced the execution of three men detained in January’s nationwide protests, the first such sentences known to have been carried out, the judiciary's Mizan news agency reported.

-Iran’s Mizan news agency reported the executions.
-Iran typically carries out the death penalty with hangings.

-Mizan identified those executed as Mehdi Ghasemi, Saleh Mohammadi and Saeed Davvodi.
-It alleged the three men had stabbed two police officers to death in Qom, some 130 kilometers (80 miles) south of the capital, Tehran, during the protests.
+The men were accused of stabbing two police officers to death in Qom, some 130 kilometers (80 miles) south of the capital, Tehran, during the protests.

-Iran’s judiciary has been threatening to carry out executions of those arrested in the protests.

 Iran long has been accused by rights campaigners of extracting coerced confessions from detainees and not allowing them to fully defend themselves in court.